 “We got married at the Atlanta Evergreen Marriott Conference Resort in Georgia.
 When we were looking at venues, we wanted a place where our guests could enjoy a mini vacation experience.
 This venue enabled that as it was a resort.
 It had comfortable and spacious guest rooms, large banquet halls, multiple restaurants, and many activities for children such as a game room, movie theater, and swimming pools.”

-The mehendi and sangeet functions were extremely colorful and vibrant.
-The mehendi decor included some lovely Rajasthani touches.
+The mehndi and sangeet functions were extremely colorful and vibrant.
+The mehndi decor included some lovely Rajasthani touches.
 Sumita wore a pink and green lehenga with big golden thread motifs by Sabyasachi Mukherjee, while Anuj wore a kurta with dull gold embellishments and pyjamas.

 “The wedding ceremony was held outdoors, under a pavilion next to the brilliant blue waters.
 We opted for fresh flowers all around our mandap to bring out the beauty of our surroundings.”
 The mandap was festooned with champagne colored drapes around the four pillars and the canopy was surrounded by beautiful floral arrangements in pink, peaches and warm yellows.
 Sumita looked beautiful in a pink and gold lehenga from Radhika Boutique in Hyderabad with all over gold thread embroidery, while Anuj wore a traditional light cream sherwani with beige pajamas, and a pink and beige ‘safa‘ (turban).